hemalicodes/printf/README.md

 3. What one has not experienced, one will never understand in print
 Handle the following conversion specifiers

-4. Nothing in fine print is ever good news
+4. Nothing in fine print is ever good new
 Use a local buffer of 1024 chars in order to call write as little as possible.

 5. My weakness is wearing too much leopard print